vectorlang/vector/docs/language-ref.md

 section of code contained by a function, conditional, or looping construct.
 Each nested block creates a new scope, and variables declared in the new scope supersede variables declared in higher scopes.

-## Include Statements

-> *include-statement* ::= `include` *string-literal*  `;`

-The `include` statement allows a Vector program to include code from other files.
-It take a file name as a string literal and includes code from that file.
-The file could either be another Vector program or a C/C++ header file, and the file extension is optional.

 ## Grammar